-- 1.1 The commission of an anti-doping rule violation is a breach of these Rules. - 1.2 Subject to the specific following provisions of the Rules below, the provisions of the Code and of the International Standards apply mutatis mutandis in relation to the Sochi Olympic Winter Games". - 645.
-The Preamble to the IOC ADR explains that references to "the Code" refer to the WADC.
-Therefore, according to Article 1.2 of the IOC ADR, the WADC is applicable to this appeal save to the extent that the ADR contain specific regulations dealing with particular matters. - 646.
-More specifically, according to Article 2 of the IOC ADR, "Article 2 of the Code applies to determine anti-doping rule violations ... ".
-Pursuant to this specific incorporation, for the purposes of the Sochi Games, ADRVs are defined pursuant to Article 2 of the WADC. - 647.
+1.2 Subject to the specific following provisions of the Rules below, the provisions of the Code and of the International Standards apply mutatis mutandis in relation to the Sochi Olympic Winter Games".

+- 649. The Preamble to the IOC ADR explains that references to "the Code" refer to the WADC.
+Therefore, according to Article 1.2 of the IOC ADR, the WADC is applicable to this appeal save to the extent that the ADR contain specific regulations dealing with particular matters. - 650.
+More specifically, according to Article 2 of the IOC ADR, "Article 2 of the Code applies to determine anti-doping rule violations ...".
+Pursuant to this specific incorporation, for the purposes of the Sochi Games, ADRVs are defined pursuant to Article 2 of the WADC. - 651.
 Furthermore, by virtue of Article 3.1 of the IOC ADR, the WADA Prohibited List "in forw during the Period of the Sochi Olympic Winter Games", i.e. the 2014 WADA Prohibited List, is also applicable.
 At the outset of the hearing, the Parties confirmed their agreement with respect to the applicable law.